 FBT Productions were seeking £288,209, based on (amongst other things) the loss of an opportunity to license a third party to exploit the 20th anniversary of the album.
 Their claim stated that they’d been planning their own vinyl release along with single releases and a documentary on the making of the album.
 They argued this additional marketing opportunity had to be dropped following Let Them Eat Vinyl’s release.
 The Court, rejected this claim, finding that the opportunity had not in fact been lost and awarded damages to FBT Productions, based on a fee per unit of £2.50.

 The judge found the damages were calculated at £7,452.50 plus interest, on account of Let Them Eat Vinyl only printing 2,981 copies of the album.

 This case serves as a reminder as to the complexities of intellectual property issues and the quantification of damages.
 Knowing and understanding the value of your intellectual property rights is a key part of developing a strategy to protect and exploit those rights.

 We never charge for initial chats and we also offer some fixed cost services.
-Our IP MOT and trademark portfolio management packages make protecting your intellectual property easy to budget for.
+Our IP Healthcheck and trademark portfolio management packages make protecting your intellectual property easy to budget for.